-The reaction of Pope Paul III (1534 - 1549, Alessandro Farnese) to the Protestant reform was to summon the council of Trent (1545-1563) and the Counter-Reformation.
+The Reformation and Counter-Reformation coincided with the latter part of the Renaissance in Rome.
+The reaction of Pope Paul III (1534 – 1549, Alessandro Farnese) to the Protestant reform was to summon the council of Trent (1545-1563) and the Counter-Reformation.
 The most vividly remembered result is the Holy Inquisition which had begun in Spain and which the church extended to other countries.
 The objective of the Counter-Reformation was to use moral persuasion and the Holy Inquisition to minimise the effects of the (northern) reformers in an attempt to maintain unity of faith and of the Catholic church.

 Nevertheless the Reformist movement gained the support of many national states of northern Europe which were keen to challenge the political strength and material wealth of the Roman church.
+A famous example of this was Henry VIII of England.

 All in all the Counter Reformation resulted in a more strict and centralised control of the Catholic faith, meaning that many liberties which had developed to that point were tightened up so as to prevent further reformist movements from developing within.

-The Holy Inquisition within Rome itself is remembered by the ominous statue of the philosopher Giordano Bruno who was burned at the stake for heresy in the year 1600 in Piazza Campo di Fiori - the only square in Rome with no church.
-Some thirty years later the astronomer Galileo was tried for suggesting a view which didn't conform with that, adopted by the church, which placed the earth at the centre of an "immutable" the universe.
-Not surprisingly it wasn't long before all independent and speculative thinkers moved northwards leaving Rome further and further behind as a centre of knowledge.
+The Holy Inquisition within Rome itself is remembered by the ominous statue of the philosopher Giordano Bruno who was burned at the stake for heresy in the year 1600 in Piazza Campo di Fiori – the only square in Rome with no church.
+Some thirty years later the astronomer Galileo was tried for suggesting a view which didn’t conform with that, adopted by the church, which placed the earth at the centre of an “immutable” universe.
+Not surprisingly it wasn’t long before all independent and speculative thinkers moved northwards, leaving Rome further and further behind as a centre of knowledge.

 As far as the city of Rome was concerned, the Counter Reformation movement provided a yet greater impulse for growth: The population continued to increase and the construction and embellishment frenzy reached a higher pitch as the church pronounced and communicated its theological and spiritual rebirth.
 The Popes, Cardinals and noble families continued to rule the “dominions of St. Peter” and yet more works of art were commissioned to bring yet more splendour to the Eternal City.
 This “reformed” Catholicism was woven into the very fabric of the city so much so that the architecture of new ecclesiastical buildings and palaces incarnated the new, more centralised, approach.